catppuccin/catppuccin/docs/port-creation.md

 since the port is already themed and ready to be reviewed by our [staff team](https://github.com/catppuccin/community/#current-structure)!

+**Q. I have a userstyle that is already finished and ready for review!**

+**A.** Finished userstyles should be raised via a [pull request](https://github.com/catppuccin/userstyles/compare) to [catppuccin/userstyles](https://github.com/catppuccin/userstyles/compare).
+You can find further information on how to contribute userstyles [here](https://github.com/catppuccin/userstyles/blob/main/docs/userstyle-creation.md).

 **Q. I have a request for a port to be included and/or I've started working on it!**

 **A.** Raise a discussion under main repository [here](https://github.com/catppuccin/catppuccin/discussions/new?category=port-requests)!